jimt/nzart-podcast/README.md

 # NZART Podcast

-These scripts are used to generate the NZART podcast feed.
+These scripts are used to generate an NZART podcast feed.

 ## add_episode.py